 Phishing, Pharming, Vishing, Smishing

-As previously noted, phishing is a message that prompts the victim to submit info such as usernames, passwords, birthdates, etc. The message is formatted to pass itself off as a legitimate request from a source such as a financial institution.
+Phishing is a message that prompts the victim to submit info such as usernames, passwords, birthdates, etc. The message is formatted to pass itself off as a legitimate request from a source such as a financial institution.

 In this scam, malicious code is installed on a personal computer or server.
 This code then redirects clicks you make on a website to a fraudulent website without your consent or knowledge.
-Be mindful when entering financial information on a Website.
+Be mindful when entering financial information online.
 Look for the ‘s’ in https and the key or lock symbol at the bottom of the browser.
 If the website looks different than when you last visited, be suspicious and don’t click unless you are absolutely certain the site is safe.